 The Smith isomorphism $(B\O_1)^{\sigma-1}\simeq \Sigma^{-1}B\O_1$ (the real analogue of \cref{cpx_smith_isom}; see for example~\cite[Lemma 2.6.5]{Koc96}) identifies these homotopy groups with $(\ko\wedge (B\Z/2)^{3\sigma-3})_{*+1}(B\O_1)$, and these groups have been calculated in low degrees by Guo-Ohmori-Putrov-Wan-Wang~\cite[Theorem 14]{GOPWW20} as the \pinp bordism groups of $B\O_1$, or in all degrees by Bruner~\cite[Remark B.5]{Bru14}.} \item Analogously to \cref{non_klein_calc}, we obtain an $\cA(1)$-module isomorphism

 where $P$ is $4$-connected and $J$ is the \emph{Joker}, defined to be $\cA(1)/(\Sq^3)$.
 The name is due to Adams.
-In particular, in degrees $4$ and below, the Baker-Lazarev Adams spectral sequence collapses.
-We draw the decomposition~\eqref{M_prime_Hko} in \cref{fig:KT+pt2}, left, and give the $E_2$-page of the corresponding Baker-Lazarev Adams spectral sequence in \cref{fig:KT+pt2}, right. \qedhere \end{itemize} \end{proof}
+In particular, in degrees $4$ and below, the Baker--Lazarev Adams spectral sequence collapses.
+We draw the decomposition~\eqref{M_prime_Hko} in \cref{fig:KT+pt2}, left, and give the $E_2$-page of the corresponding Baker--Lazarev Adams spectral sequence in \cref{fig:KT+pt2}, right. \qedhere \end{itemize} \end{proof}

 \begin{thm} Assume \cref{char_conj} is true, so that there is a characteristic map of spectra $\mathit{MTKT}^+\to \Sigma^2 M^\MTSpin \tau^+$, and let $F_{\mathrm{KT}^+}$ denote the fiber of this map.
 Then there is an abelian group $A_+$ of order at least $8$ such that